Tedros Adhanom Ghebreyesus: Ukraine and white bias

-Regarding the humanitarian crisis in Ukraine, following the 2022 Russian invasion of Ukraine, Ghebreyesus said that the attention given to the conflict was significantly larger than other crises in Ethiopia, Yemen, Syria or Afghanistan and said it seemed like this was a result of bias against black lives.
+Regarding the humanitarian crisis in Ukraine, following the 2022 Russian invasion of Ukraine, Tedros said that the attention given to the conflict was significantly larger than other crises in Ethiopia, Yemen, Syria or Afghanistan and said it seemed like this was a result of bias against non-white lives.

+In February 2023, he rejected criticism from the Russian government that the WHO was using the word "invasion" to describe Russia's invasion of Ukraine, saying that "I used the same word in a speech last year.
+I couldn't find any other word that would represent it because it's the truth."

+Blockade of the Tigray region

+In early October 2021, Mark Lowcock, who led OCHA during part of the Tigray War between the Ethiopian government and Tigray rebels, stated that the Ethiopian federal government was deliberately starving Tigray.
+Tedros called the blockade by Ethiopia "an insult to our humanity", saying "Imagine a complete blockade of seven million people for more than a year.
+And there is no food.
+There is no medication, no medicine.
+No electricity.
+No telecom.
+No media."

-2022 monkeypox declaration
+Mpox declaration

-On 23 July 2022, Ghebreyesus declared the 2022 monkeypox outbreak a Public Health Emergency of International Concern (PHEIC), despite 9 of the experts in the committee disagreeing with the call and only 6 in favour.
+On 23 July 2022, Tedros declared the 2022 mpox outbreak a Public Health Emergency of International Concern (PHEIC), despite 9 of the experts in the committee disagreeing with the call and only 6 in favour.

-Second term (2022–2027)
+Second term (2022–present)

 Reelection bid

-Gebreyesus made plans to seek re-appointment as early as May 2021.
+Tedros made plans to seek re-appointment as early as May 2021.
 On 22 September 2021 Germany proposed him for a further term without opposition.
 In fact by 29 October he had been nominated by 28 nations: Austria, Bahrain, Barbados, Botswana, Cook Islands, Croatia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Indonesia, Ireland, Kazakhstan, Kenya, Luxembourg, Malta, Netherlands, Oman, Portugal, Rwanda, Slovakia, Spain, Sweden, Tonga, and Trinidad and Tobago.
 He was poised for a second term since no opposing candidate has surfaced.
 He was re-appointed on 24 May 2022, unopposed for a term that was scheduled to begin on 16 August 2022.

+Termination of regional director Takeshi Kasai

+Under Tedros "zero tolerance" policy against misconduct, doctor Takeshi Kasai was dismissed in 2023 from his role as the Western Pacific regional director, the first time in WHO's history for someone at such a high position.
+An internal investigation had found Kasai to have engaged in public humiliation of staff members and making comments such as the "inferior culture" and "race" of Pacific countries that did not have the capacity to manage COVID-19 cases on their own.
+Several workers also said Kasai improperly shared sensitive vaccine information to help Japan, his home country.
+Observers remarked that Tedros needs to enforce the policy more consistently, even in low profile cases such as reports of sexual abuse and exploitation during the 2018–2020 Kivu Ebola epidemic.